CinexSoft/SozialM/README.md

 - Webpage root at `public/`
 - Webview based APK [release](https://github.com/CinexSoft/SozialnMedienApk/releases/tag/v2021.09.15.14.50)

-## Code Style
+## Style Guide
-- Follow `Airbnb` JavaScript style guide - [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript).
+- Follow `Airbnb` style guide for JavaScript - [https://github.com/airbnb/javascript](https://github.com/airbnb/javascript).
-- All and only global variables must be capitalised.
+- `Our style` override `Airbnb` style.

+## Our style
+### Identifier format
+- Avoid using single alphabet identifiers.
+- Global variables: `FOO` or `FOO_BAR`.
+- Local variables: `foo` or `foo_bar`.
+- Class and objects: `Foo` or `FooBar`.
-- Functions identifiers should have this format: `foo()` or `fooBar()` or `fooBarFoo()`.
+- Functions: `foo()` or `fooBar()` or `fooBarFoo()`.
+- All `events` should have identifier `e` or `event`.
-- Local variables should not have the format of functions identifiers.
+- All `errors` and exceptions should have identifier `error`.

-- Instead they should've this format: `foo` or `foo_bar`.
-- Object identifiers are allowed to have format of function identifiers.
-- Only class names and special object identifiers can have format: `Foo`.
+### Rules
 - Please don't hardcode.
-- Important functions can be found in `public/common/js/common.js`.
+- Important styles can be found in `public/common/css/`.
-- Important styles can be found in `public/common/css/common.css`.
+- Important modules can be found in `public/common/js/modules.js`.
+- All colors used can be found in `public/common/css/colors.css` and `public/common/js/modules.js`.
 - Keep `HTML`, `CSS` and `JavaScript` files seperate for faster page loading.
-- All `events` should have identifier `e` or `event`.
-- All errors and exceptions should have identifier `error`.
-- Avoid using single alphabet identifiers.
+- Only include those CSS files or JS modules that you'll need.
+- Keep your code as flat as possible.
+Avoid nested structures wherever possible.
+- Use `const` over `let` wherever possible.
+This way a variable will be defined only once and you won't need to track any changes made to it.
+- Document functions well if it'll stay in `public/common/js/modules.js`.
+- Take time to refractor your code and document it before pushing.
+- To make code more readable through refractoring, you might need to tweak the logic of your code.
+Do it.

+### Logging
+- Use logger functions `log`, `err` and `wrn` from `public/common/js/modules.js`.
+- To display the logs on screen, put `setVariable('DEBUG', true);` in `public/common/js/common.js` right below the imports.
+- These functions dump the logs in the database, allowing easy debugging.
+- You may use `console.log`, `console.error` and `console.warn` only if you can't import `public/common/js/modules.js` or you don't want to upload the logs as they contain sensitive information.